06 · deep tech · technical

 Typical traversal touches ~100 embeddings per query — never bulk-loads.

-Beam-width pruning in action.
-Dashed + dimmed nodes were dropped (similarity below the 0.65 quality floor).
-Solid nodes feed the next hop.
+The fast path in action.
+Dashed + dimmed nodes were dropped (below the 0.50 per-hop prune floor).
+Solid nodes feed the next hop; the walk stops early once the retained pool's average similarity clears 0.65.
 Hover any node to trace its lineage to the top-K output.
+(Deep mode widens all of this — next section.)

 Excerpt extraction